leeanntsab/f5hug/docs/class4/module1/lab1-create-lb.rst

 Lab 1: Create HTTP Load Balancer
 ================================

-In this lab exercise we will create an HTTP Load Balancer that will allow you to access frontend application that will allow you to explore the AWS environment.
+In this lab we will create an HTTP Load Balancer on F5 Distributed Cloud that will allow you to access an application running in AWS.

-We will first access the AWS environment by connecting directly to an EC2 instance that is directly exposed on the Public Internet.

-Afterwards we will connect via a secure tunnel through a Distributed Cloud Mesh node to an EC2 instance that does not have a Public IP.
+We will connect via a secure tunnel through a Distributed Cloud Mesh node to an EC2 instance that does not have a Public IP.

 You will first create an origin pool for your frontend application in AWS.

 Afterwards you will create a HTTP Load Balancer that will reference your origin pool and expose the service on Distributed Cloud's Regional Edge.

 In the following lab we will add an additional "backend" resource that will allow us to connect to our "on-prem" site.

 .. image:: ../images/httplb-lab.png